CharanBharadwaj/CharanBharadwaj/README.md

 - 👋 Hi, I’m @CharanBharadwaj
 - 👀 I’m interested in Data Science, Machine Learning, Analytics and Computer Vision
 - 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on any exciting projects
+- 🫱🏻‍🫲🏼 I’m looking to collaborate on any exciting projects
-- 📫 How to reach me charanbharadwaj11@gmail.com
+- 📫 Hit me up on charanbharadwaj11@gmail.com !!

 <!---
 CharanBharadwaj/CharanBharadwaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.